 2023-2024 Digitization Grants

 We are happy to announce the availability of funds to support a round of technology and digitization grants!
-If you are a member of SCRLC--governing or affiliate--you are encouraged to submit creative and innovative proposals to improve regional access and resource sharing through technology.
+If you are a member of SCRLC--governing or affiliate--you are encouraged to submit a creative proposal to improve regional access and resource sharing through technology.
 Digitization projects are also encouraged, as they allow materials to be accessed regionally through New York Heritage, New York State Historic Newspapers, and the Empire Archival Discovery Cooperative, and the Empire State Immersive Experiences projects.